-PLA has a relatively low melting temperature of about 175 degrees Celsius.
-Unlike so-called thermoset materials, PLA can be heated past its melting point multiple times with very little degradation.
-It’s also very hard material, but that also means it’s somewhat brittle, and once it breaks, it likes to shatter.
+PLA has a relatively low melting temperature at about 175 degrees Celsius.
+Unlike other materials, PLA can be heated past its melting point multiple times with minimal degradation.
+It’s also very hard material, but that also means it’s somewhat brittle.
+It has a lower layer cohesiveness compared to other commonly used materials.

 However, PLA is not a perfect material and, just like every other plastic, has some disadvantages.
-The low melting temperature also means low-temperature resistance.
-Parts start to lose mechanical strength at temperatures over 60°C.
+The low melting temperature also means low temperature resistance.
+Parts made from PLA start losing their mechanical strength at temperatures over 60°C. This is also the reason why it has to be sanded wet during eventual post-processing.

 The combination of being both biodegradable and having low-temperature resistance means that it’s not ideal for outdoor use, not to mention low UV-resistance.
 Also, PLA is only soluble in chemicals like chloroform or hot benzene.
-So when connecting multiple pieces, you’re better off just using glue.
+In order to connect two parts, you can use acetone or superglue.